In the early 1990s, after being a shop teacher for seventeen years, I became an elementary classroom teacher.

 This changed everything.
 I began writing all my notes that in the past, were on my classroom's blackboard.
 Typing notes on my keyboard, saving the notes and projecting them from my classroom's TV set was a much easier task.
 An added bonus was that I now would be able to use this year's lesson plan in the future.
 This would also allow me to easily make modifications.

 Please note in the above photo that when I was working on my computer, my back was turned to my students.
-This was not a comfortable position for me to be in as a teacher.
 I wanted eye to eye contact with my students when using my computer or showing a video.
 I realized that I had to design and construct a new desk.

 I designed my desk so I could work on my computer, have eye contact with my students and my students would be able to see what I was working on by viewing the TV which was acting as a second monitor.
 I created a smart TV.